fccview/cronmaster/README.md

 - Root user is required for cron operations and direct file access.
 There is no way around this, if you don't feel comfortable in running it as root feel free to run the app locally with `yarn install`, `yarn build` and `yarn start`
 - `HOST_PROJECT_DIR` is required in order for the scripts created within the app to run properly
 - The `DOCKER=true` environment variable enables direct file access mode for crontab operations.
 This is REQUIRED when running the application in docker mode.

+**Please Note**: If you want to run `docker compose` commands as `root` within your cron jobs (highly discouraged btw), you will need to install Docker with root privileges.
+Otherwise, `docker compose` won't be found when executing commands.

 ## Usage